 - Walking at high altitudes on rough trials can be dangerous.
 Watch your footing on narrow, slippery trails and never underestimate the changeability of the weather-at any time of the year.

 - If you are crossing high passes where snow is possibility, never walk with less than 3 people.

 - Carry a supply of emergency rations, have a map and compass and have sufficient clothing and equipment to deal with cold, wet, and blizzard condition.
-Make sure to use good quality comfortable trekking boots.
-If you are a female trekker, check out these best women’s hiking boots reviews.
-If you are a male trekker, check out these good-quality hiking boots.

 - You will be sharing the trails with porters, mules and yaks, all usually carrying heavy loads.
 So give them the right of way.
 If a mule or yak train approaches, always move to the high side of the trail to avoid being knocked over the edge.